-Language Provision Explanation 1 of which \$622,654,000 shall become available on July 1, 2018, and remain available through September 30, 2019: This language provides for a portion of funds to be appropriated on a forward-funded basis for State Assessments, Education for Homeless Children and Youths, and Rural Education.
-Provided, That \$51,347,000 shall be available to carry out section 203 of the Educational Technical Assistance Act of 2002 and the Secretary shall make such arrangements as determined to be necessary to ensure that the Bureau of Indian Education has access to services provided under this section: This language specifies the funding level for the Comprehensive Centers program and authorizes the Secretary to provide the Bureau of Indian Education access to program services.
-Provided further, That \$16,667,000 shall be available to carry out the Supplemental Education Grants program for the Federated States of Micronesia and the Republic of the Marshall Islands: This language specifies the funding level for Supplemental Education Grants to the Federated States of Micronesia and the Republic of the Marshall Islands.
-Provided further, That the Secretary may reserve up to 5 percent of the amount referred to in the previous proviso to provide technical assistance in the implementation of these grants: This language allows the Secretary to reserve up to 5 percent of Supplemental Education Grants funds to provide technical assistance for these grants.
-Provided further, That \$175,506,000 shall be for part B of title V. This language specifies the funding level for the Rural Education Achievement Program.
+Language Provision Explanation 1 of which \$621,940,000 shall become available on July 1, 2019, and remain available through September 30, 2020: This language provides for a portion of funds to be appropriated on a forward-funded basis for State Assessments, Education for Homeless Children and Youths, and Rural Education.
+2 Provided, That \$16,699,000 shall be available to carry out the Supplemental Education Grants program for the Federated States of Micronesia and the Republic of the Marshall Islands: This language specifies the funding level for Supplemental Education Grants to the Federated States of Micronesia and the Republic of the Marshall Islands 3 Provided further, That the Secretary may reserve up to 5 percent of the amount referred to in the previous proviso to provide technical assistance in the implementation of these grants: This language allows the Secretary to reserve up to 5 percent of Supplemental Education Grants funds to provide technical assistance for these grants.
+4 Provided further, That \$175,840,000 shall be for part B of title V. This language specifies the funding level for the Rural Education Achievement Program and overrides the authorization level.